 The main reason as to why one would want to hide TV cords in living is for safety measures.
 TV wires, when left out, pose a potential danger for young ones if accessible.
-Another reason it is to make the living room look neat.
+Another reason is to make the living room look neat.
 There are various ingenious hacks to hide the stray and messy cables without cutting the wall.
 Especially to those renting where screwing holes on walls is forbidden.
 Do not worry here are creative methods that can help.

 How To Hide TV Cables in a Solid Wall

 1. Buy Cover Cables and Cut Them Accordingly